gooddata/GoodData-CL/cli-distro/doc/CLI.md

 > or `RetrieveProject`) commands and a `Use<Connector>`
 > command in your script at some place before these commands.

-`GenerateMaql(maqlFile="...")` - generate MAQL DDL script describing data model from the local config file
+`GenerateMaql(maqlFile="...");` - generate MAQL DDL script describing data model from the local config file
 - maqlFile - path to MAQL file (will be overwritten)
 -

-`GenerateUpdateMaql(maqlFile="...")` - generate MAQL DDL alter script that creates the columns available in the local configuration but missing in the remote GoodData project
+`GenerateUpdateMaql(maqlFile="...");` - generate MAQL DDL alter script that creates the columns available in the local configuration but missing in the remote GoodData project
 - maqlFile - path to MAQL file (will be overwritten)
 -

-`ExecuteMaql(maqlFile="...", ifExists="...")` - run MAQL DDL script on server to generate data model
+`ExecuteMaql(maqlFile="...", ifExists="...");` - run MAQL DDL script on server to generate data model
 - maqlFile - path to the MAQL file (relative to PWD)
 - ifExists - *(optional)* if set to true the command quits silently if the maqlFile does not exist (true | false, default is false)